Multimo/next-ts-project/README.md

 # next-ts-project
-Small App built using Typescript, Next js &amp; Mobx State Tree
+Small Web App built using Typescript, Next js &amp; Mobx State Tree.

+This app is using server side rendering for a faster Initial render and also better theoretical SEO.

+It also has code spliting so we send the minimal amount of JS per route.

+Note all these images are just random and none of this part has been optimised.

 ## Commands